segmzw/segmzw/README.md

 - 👀 I’m interested in Data science
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate in anything that boost my skils
-- 📫 Reach me at inbor or @swloy
+- 📫 Reach me at inbox or @swloy

 <!---
 segmzw/segmzw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.